Sour Coffee? Read This…

 Under-extracted coffee won’t have the sweetness and slight bitterness needed for balance, and will have a sour taste. […] You can create coffee that is balanced to your taste by controlling the extraction.

-Here are our recommended solutions for fixing that sour flavor in several popular brewing methods.
+Here are our recommended solutions for fixing that sour flavour in several popular brewing methods.
 Where we offer more than one solution, the most likely culprit (and the easiest fix!) is listed first.
 Try that to start, and if you are still experiencing sour coffee, keep trying.

 Don’t give up – coffee nirvana is in your grasp!
 With a little experimentation, you can brew coffee as good as you’ve ever tasted.